wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/2-entity-forms.md

 Other actions that you can configure include:

-- **Associate Current Portal User on Insert** - Use these options to keep track of which portal contact created or updated the record.
+- **Associate Current Portal User on Insert** - Use these options to keep track of which of the portal contacts created or updated the record.
 This feature creates a portal equivalent of `Created By` and `Modified By` fields in Common Data Service.
 You can also set parental relationships where applicable.
 For example, if a new account record is created, you might want to automatically set the current contact as a primary contact.

 - **Add Attach File** - Several options are available for you to add a file upload control to your form.
-Configuration is flexible and supports multiple files, storage options, MIME type, and size restrictions (for example, you can restrict uploads to images up to 2MB in size).
+Configuration is flexible and supports multiple files, storage options, MIME type, and size restrictions (for example, you can restrict uploads to images up to 2 MB in size).

 - **Geolocation** - You can configure an entity form to display a map control that either displays an existing location as a pin on a map or that allows the user to specify a location.
 For more information, see [Add Geolocation](https://docs.microsoft.com/powerapps/maker/portals/configure/add-geolocation/?azure-portal=true).